realmohsin/realmohsin/content/projects/crypto-price.md

   - React
   - SASS
 showInProjects: true
+cover: './agriculture.png'
 ---

-Data visualization for comparing cryptocurrency prices.
-Features include visualization of data in a graphical format, filtering through thousands of coins, and an intuitive user interface.
+Data visualization for agricultural enterprises is key for effective business, and we have helped in this crucial area.